juafrapat/frescoPRC/README.md

-# frescoPRC: Module version with energies in the input file.
+# frescoPRC: Module version with energies in the input file and graphs by Python.